 A cancer screening flop: Few smokers seek free lung scans

 Lung cancer screening has proved to be stunningly unpopular.
-New research shows that five years after government and private insurers started paying for it, less than 2 percent of eligible current and former smokers have sought the free scans.
+Five years after government and private insurers started paying for it, less than 2 percent of eligible current and former smokers have sought the free scans, researchers report.

 That’s way below the 60 percent to 80 percent rates for breast, colon or cervical cancer screening.